anmolrajaroraa/conquer-template/README.md

 # conquer-template
-A template usng html5 and css3
+A template using html5 and css3